vveisard/fiddle-solid-array-effect/WORK.md

 STORY as a user, I want tests

-STORY as a developer, I want better effect, mount, and cleanup function types the call signatures of these functions should match the solid-js API. ie, match `Next` and `Prev` types

-STORY as a developer, I want Indexed Element and Indexed Entry functions Like mapped functions, but uses indexArray
+STORY as a developer, I want IndexArrayResult functions Like MapArrayResult functions, but uses indexArray